MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage.md

 ## 1: Set up your local development environment

-If you haven't already, set up an environment where you can run this code.
+If you haven't already, set up an environment where you can run the code.
 Here are some options:

 [!INCLUDE [create_environment_options](../../includes/create-environment-options.md)]